RobinNagpal/dodao-ui/tasks/all-tasks.md

 - [ ] AI Agent to collect data from the web for a company

 ---------
-# Hassaan
+# All projects

 ### DoDAO site
+- [ ] Linking and mentioning ChainedAssets more on DoDAO.io site.
 - [ ] Improve the styling of the pages
 - [ ] Make sure each page has the right meta tags and has SEO optimized
 - [ ] Check how the page looks on google search.
-Make sure if someone serches for DoDAO the link for DoDAO looks good.
+Make sure if someone searches for DoDAO the link for DoDAO looks good.
 - [ ] Finds ways of improving DoDAO's + Tidbits SEO on.
 Create a simple word doc with the recommendations.
      - Micro Learning
      - User Education
      - Clickable Demos
      - Guided Demos

+### Tweets App
+- [ ] Add a feature to schedule tweets

 ### Tidbits Hub Site

-- [ ] Update gif
-- [ ] Add a separate section and gif of clickable demos.
-This quite and important feature.
+### Seatbelt Updates

 ### Decentralized Solutions and Reviews Website
 - [ ] Create content for the website

 ### Chained Assets
 - [ ] Ecosystem page for Service providers

+### Crowdfunding
+- [ ] Rating of crowdfunding projects

 ---------